 Essaouira is one of the most popular fishing villages in Morocco, but lately, it has also become the Kingdom’s hottest surfing spot, with wave riders coming here from all over the world.
 The best time to go is in winter, when the Atlantic swell is at its heaviest and when you can meet people from across the globe here to surf.

 This incredible fortified city is located between Marrakesh and the Sahara Desert and is entirely made of earthen clay, making it look like it has risen from the ground.
 Most locals moved away to more modern nearby villages, but there are still four families living inside the ancient city.
 Surely a sight you’ll remember forever.

-Marrakesh is absolutely beautiful, whether you’re seeing it on foot, by camel, horse or from high up in the air.
-There are many agencies that do hot-air ballooning over Marrakesh, the most popular being Ciel d’Afrique, which has been going since 1990.
-For 2050 Moroccan dirham (€180), you can enjoy a private 4X4 ride, that will take you to the hot-air balloon sight.
-Then you’ll be taken on a one-hour hot-air balloon ride over the outskirts of Marrakesh and the surrounding mountains.
+Marrakesh is beautiful whether you’re seeing it on foot, by camel, horse or from high up in the air.
+There are many agencies offering hot-air ballooning across Marrakesh, the most popular being Ciel d’Afrique, which has been in business since 1990.
+Enjoy a private 4X4 ride that will take you to the hot-air balloon before you are taken on a one-hour jaunt over the outskirts of Marrakesh and the surrounding mountains.
 After the flight, you’ll get a special passenger certificate and an amazing Berber breakfast cooked by women from the nearby village.